Quantization of conic Lagrangian submanifolds of cotangent bundles: Introduction

 \section{Introduction}

-Let $M$ be a $C^\infty$ manifold and $\Lambda$ a closed conic Lagrangian submanifold of $\dT^*M$, the cotangent bundle of $M$ with the zero section removed.
-Motivated by the paper~\cite{T08} where D.~Tamarkin used the microlocal theory of sheaves of M.~Kashiwara and P.~Schapira to obtain results in symplectic geometry (see~\cite{T08} and the survey~\cite{GS11}), we consider the problem of constructing a sheaf on $M$ whose microsupport coincides with $\Lambda$ outside the zero section.
+Let $N$ be a $C^\infty$ manifold and $\Lambda$ a closed conic Lagrangian submanifold of $\dT^*N$, the cotangent bundle of $N$ with the zero section removed.
+Motivated by the paper~\cite{T08} where D.~Tamarkin used the microlocal theory of sheaves of M.~Kashiwara and P.~Schapira to obtain results in symplectic geometry (see~\cite{T08} and the survey~\cite{GS11}), we consider the problem of constructing a sheaf on $N$ whose microsupport coincides with $\Lambda$ outside the zero section.
 We call such a sheaf a ``quantization'' of $\Lambda$.
-As explained to me by C. Viterbo it is possible to define a quantization of $\Lambda$ by means of Floer homology, under some topological assumptions (see~\cite{V11}), and, conversely, to recover some aspects of Floer homology from a quantization (for example, analogs of the spectral invariants are introduced in~\cite{Vic12} using a quantization).
+We assume $N = M\times \R$ and $\Lambda$ is the ``conification'' of a compact exact Lagrangian submanifold of $T^*M$.
+As explained to me by C. Viterbo it is possible to define a quantization of $\Lambda$ by means of Floer homology (see~\cite{V11}) and, conversely, to recover some aspects of Floer homology from a quantization (for example, analogs of the spectral invariants are introduced in~\cite{Vic12} using a quantization).

 The main purpose of this paper is to construct a quantization using only the microlocal theory of sheaves.
-We also deduce from the existence of the quantization known results of Fukaya-Seidel-Smith~\cite{FSS08} and Abouzaid~\cite{A12} on the topology of $\Lambda$.
-However we assume, as in~\cite{FSS08} and~\cite{A12}, that $\Lambda$ has Maslov class $0$.
-This is proved by Kragh~\cite{Kr11} but we do not know for the moment how to recover this result with our methods.
-We also point out that the link between the microlocal theory of sheaves and the symplectic geometry is studied in another way in~\cite{NZ09,N09}.
+We also recover from the existence of the quantization results of Kragh~\cite{Kr13}, saying that the Maslov class of $\Lambda$ is zero, and Fukaya-Seidel-Smith~\cite{FSS08} and Abouzaid~\cite{A12}, saying that the projection $\Lambda \to M$ is a homotopy equivalence.
+We also obtain the vanishing of the relative Stiefel-Whitney class of $\Lambda$.
+We point out that the link between the microlocal theory of sheaves and the symplectic geometry is studied in another way by D.~Nadler and E.~Zaslow in~\cite{NZ09,N09}, where they give in particular another proof of the result of~\cite{FSS08}.

-In order to understand topological obstructions for this problem (the Maslov class of $\Lambda$ and some relative Stiefel-Whitney class) we give a description of a stack over $\Lambda$ that we call the Kashiwara-Schapira stack.
-In the first part we study the Kashiwara-Schapira stack of $\Lambda$ when $\Lambda$ is a locally closed conic Lagrangian submanifold of $\dT^*M$.
-In the second and third parts we construct a quantization of $\Lambda$ when $\Lambda$ is a closed conic Lagrangian submanifold of $\dT^*(M\times \R)$ obtained by adding a variable from a closed compact exact Lagrangian submanifold of $T^*M$ with Maslov class zero and relative Stiefel-Whitney class zero.
-Using this quantization we recover the results of~\cite{FSS08} and~\cite{A12} mentionned above.